-Gola forest-friendly cocoa, which has the additional benefits of being organically grown and Fairtrade-certified, is then sold to international buyers and used in popular products such as chocolate bars.
-The aim is to export 200 metric tons of Gola cocoa to premium markets in a year.
-The profits generated are divided between supporting the farming community and reinvesting into forest conservation.
+Gola forest-friendly cocoa, which has the additional benefit of being Fairtrade-certified, is then sold to international buyers and used in popular products such as chocolate bars and ice cream.
+The aim is to export 200 metric tons of Gola cocoa to premium markets annually.
+The income generated is divided between supporting the farming community and reinvesting into forest friendly cocoa business.
 We also plan to step up the scale and effectiveness of international marketing for Gola cocoa products.
 In Liberia, work is underway to scale up the sustainable cocoa initiative across the whole Greater Gola Landscape.

-Around 50,000 people in over 130 forest-edge communities are being empowered by the project, and they are seeing greater than 50% increase in income.
-And education, health and gender equalities are all positively affected.
+Around 40,000 people in over 120 forest-edge communities are being supported and empowered by the project, and they are seeing more than 50% increase in income.
+Education, health and gender equality metrics are all positively affected.

 The Greater Gola Landscape, spanning the border of Sierra Leone and Liberia, is one of the largest remaining tracts of the Upper Guinean rainforest biome of West Africa.

 The stunning Gola rainforest landscape is an internationally recognised biodiversity hotspot.
 It is home to 60 globally threatened species – including mammals such as ‘pygmy’ hippos, western chimpanzees, forest elephants and leopards.
 Along with 600 types of butterfly, more than 2,000 kinds of plants and 43 amphibian species, and 327 different birds, including the white-necked picathartes (bald-headed rockfowl).